panpan2/panpan2.github.io/_posts/2021-04-19-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 # Future work idea - improving the Tanimoto similarity

-Instead of computing the FGW transport plan with OT solvers, compute as a cross attention matrix as described in $\href{#15}{[15]}$ between the two pointclouds (input and reconstructed).
+Instead of computing the FGW transport plan with OT solvers, compute it as a cross attention matrix as described in $\href{#15}{[15]}$ between the two pointclouds (input and reconstructed).
 Use that cross attention matrix as a differentiable transport plan in the FGW loss instead of using OT solvers.

+{% include image.html url="molgraphlearning/future-opt.png" description="" %}

 {% include image.html url="molgraphlearning/future.png" description="" %}

+# Conclusion

+In this work we manage to generate semantically valid graphs in a one-shot isomorphically and permutation invariant way.
+We achieve $99.9\%$ validity on the ChEMBL dataset, much higher than previous attempts at the problem with highest validity $< 35\%$.
+We achieve this by enforcing discrete chemical constraints on graphs in a one-shot decoder.
+We observe, however, that the Tanimoto similarity of the decoded datasets and the input ones is not that high.
+Since we observe high node features accuracy ($91.7\%$) we attribute this to failing to learn the skeleton of the graph.
+This renders to be due to the OT loss we use, as it proves to be too weak to correlate the independent predictions of node and edge types.
+Due to the low Tanimoto similarity, this autoencoder doesn’t seem to be that useful in downstream tasks of property prediction, molecular generation and optimization.
+We believe that a way to improve the Tanimoto similarity could be to compute something similar to a transport matrix (replacing the FGW optimization problem), for example a differentiable cross attention matrix, which is easier to backpropagate through and can yield better results.

 And that's it!
 Thanks for reading this far!
 Too bad, the application of OT wasn't that successful after all :) Feel free to reach out if you're working on something similar or just want to talk about this.